robroc/exif2csv/README.md

 Photo caption

 Photographer's name if in caption. # It must be in format "(Name Name/Agency)".
-Script will take whatever is between the open parenthesis and and slash.
+Script will take whatever is between the open parenthesis and the slash.

 Latitude